isotopp/isotopp.github.io/content/posts/2020-09-22-alter-table-for-uuid.md

 ---
 A question to the internal `#DBA` channel at work: »Is it possible to change a column type from `BIGINT` to `VARCHAR `?
 Will the numbers be converted into a string version of the number or will be it a byte-wise transition that will screw the values?«

-Further asking yielded more information: »The use-case is to have strings, to have UUIDs.«
+Asking yielded more information: »The use-case is to have strings, to have UUIDs.«

 So we have two questions to answer: